 We may sometimes be required to fund timing differences arising from the delayed receipt of client funds associated with the settlement of client transactions in securities markets.
-These timing differences are funded either with internally generated cash flow or, if needed, with funds drawn on our uncommitted lines of credit at our registered broker-dealer subsidiary LPL Financial, or under our revolving credit facility.
+These timing differences are funded either with internally generated cash flow or, if needed, with funds drawn on our uncommitted lines of credit of our registered broker-dealer subsidiary LPL Financial, or under one of our revolving credit facilities.

 LPL Financial is subject to the SEC's Uniform Net Capital Rule, which requires the maintenance of minimum net capital.
 LPL Financial computes net capital requirements under the alternative method, which requires firms to maintain minimum net capital, as defined, equal to the greater of \$250,000 or 2.0% of aggregate debit balances arising from client transactions.
-At March 31, 2019, LPL Financial had net capital of \$159.0 million with a minimum net capital requirement of \$8.1 million.
+At September 30, 2019, LPL Financial had net capital of \$178.3 million with a minimum net capital requirement of \$8.9 million.